Major Dental Insurance

 • Veneers.
 A cover of porcelain or resin that are fixed into the front of the teeth.
 This procedure is mainly done for changes in shape and colour of the teeth.

-Health insurance for dental is split into general and major dental, which are explained below.
+Dental health insurance is split into general and major dental.
 Orthodontic cover and endodontic cover is also available in some higher tier extras policies.

 Major dental